Galaxies99/alpha-protein/docs/pretrained_models.md

 # Pretrained Models

-Pretrained models are already released at []() and []().
+Pretrained models are already released at []() or []().
 After your download the pretrained models, put it in the `checkpoint` folder under the main directory, then you can test them or continue fine-tuning them.

 The checkpoint folder should have the following structure, where `checkpoint_xxx.tar` are the pretrained models that you have downloaded.